ccoenraets/ionic-tutorial/index.md

 >A mobile device or a Mobile SDK is **not** a requirement for this tutorial.
-However, if you want to run the application on an iOS and/or an Android device or emulator, you need the iOS and/or Android SDK installed on your system.
+However, if you want to run the application on an iOS and/or an Android device or emulator, you need the iOS SDK and/or the Android SDK installed on your system.
 If you don't want to install a Mobile SDK, you'll be able to test your application in a browser on your computer.

 ## Issues

-- Please create an issue [here](https://github.com/ccoenraets/ionic-tutorial/issues) if you run into any problem or if you have a suggestion to improve this workshop.
+- Please create an issue [here](https://github.com/ccoenraets/ionic-tutorial/issues) if you run into any problem or if you have a suggestion to improve this tutorial.

 - You can also use the Comments section at the bottom of each module to ask a question or report a problem.